homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

 EXPERIENCE CREATOR REDUCER
   create reducer for experience creator so that we can at least change the selected node id via an action when we remove something
+  Experiences should actually be registerd on cobrowsing going forward

-EXPERIENCE MODEL
+EXPERIENCE IMAGES
   Experience Thumbnail, Experience Image, etc

 TREASURE CHEST UNLOCKS

+INSTRUCTION EDITOR
   Edit Game inside Experience Editor

 EMAILS
   Forgot Password - email Flow